CMB-HD/hdfgclean/README.md

 There are two **required** arguments that you must pass to `HDFGClean`:
 - A path to an `outdir_dir` where you would like to put the files saved by `HDFGClean`, and
-- The path to your `hd_sims_dir` (e.g., `hd_sims_dir = '/path/to/myHDsims'`) where you have saved both sets of maps mentioned above: the maps you would like to apply the FG cleaning to, and the maps used in the matched filter calculation.
+- The path to your `hd_sims_dir` (e.g., `hd_sims_dir = '/path/to/myHDsims'`) where you have saved both sets of maps mentioned above: the maps you would like to apply the FG cleaning to, and the maps used to quantify the noise in the matched filter calculation.

 `HDFGClean` also accepts additional, optional keyword arguments.
 The file `hdfgclean_defaults.yaml` provided here lists all of these options with their default values, and provides a brief description of each.
-We describe the most important ones in a more detail in (**TODO**) `run_hdfgclean.ipynb` (see **TODO**:link the "Using `HDFGClean` section below).
+We describe the most important ones in more detail in (**TODO**) `run_hdfgclean.ipynb` (see **TODO**:link the "Using `HDFGClean` section below).

 > **TODO** : explain that `HDFGClean` inherits from `HDSims`, `FGClean`, and `HDFGCleanMaps` - has same methods and accepts same arguments